-2.5 Contextual safeguarding
+2.7 Contextual safeguarding

 Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All staff, but especially the DSL (and deputies) should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
-Additional information on contextual safeguarding is available from the University of Bedfordshire - contextual safeguarding toolkit.
+Additional information on contextual safeguarding is available from Contextual safeguarding.org - contextual safeguarding toolkits.

-2.6 Private fostering
+2.8 Private fostering/kinship care

-Private fostering occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation for 28 days or more by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
-Staff will remain alert to, and, when it comes to their attention, report to the DSL, information which suggest a child is being privately fostered.
+Private fostering or kinship care occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation for 28 days or more by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
+Staff will remain alert to, and, when it comes to their attention, report to the DSL, information which suggest a child is being privately fostered or is in kinship care.
 The DSL will then notify the LA to allow the LA to check the arrangement is suitable and safe for the child.